wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 ## WordPress 49 (@jleandroperez 2016-04-11)

+- `AccountSettings` added new string `emailPendingAddress`.
+Whenever it's not nil, contains the new User's Email Address.
-- `AccountSettings` added new bool `emailChangePending`.
+- `AccountSettings` added new bool `emailPendingChange`.
 Indicates whether there's a pending Email change, or not.

 ## WordPress 48 (@sergioestevao 2016-04-05)